By Douglas Ahern , 2011, and 2013.

 The Last of the Tube Amps

-The new line of solid state amplifiers replaced all the tube models in the 1967 to 1968 time frame.
+A new line of solid state amplifiers replaced all the tube models in either late 1967 or early 1968.
 The cabinet designs of these amps moved away from the Fender-clone style of the Pro Series, and more in the direction of the organ side of the operation.
 The cabinets looked like furniture with wood finished sides and black trim (organ companies actually attended furniture shows as much as they did music industry shows!!).
 A solid state "true vibrato" was engineered without the use of the varistors by engineer Bill Layton, and Paul Bossert designed the power transformers and power supplies.

 In January 1969, the trade-name of Magnatone would yet again be part of an asset list in the acquisition (or merger) of Estey by The Programmed Learning Corporation.
 The parent corporation would take a new name, the Electro-Learner Corporation, and Estey Musical Inst.
 Corp. kept its name and was a "division of Electro-Learner, Corp.".
 Major individual shareholders were Arthur Schmoyer (21%), Jay Levine (17%), and both Stan Green and Knazick each with 14% of the newly formed parent corporation.
 Commercial Credit managed to get themselves out of owning enough interest in Estey to really care about it, and that left Levine, Green, and Knazick the freedom to reinstall Stan and Sonny as president and vice-president, just like the old days.
 The merger seemed to have been a deal of trading shares between the two companies, which means that no cash exchanged hands (because there wasn't any!), and this was probably just a way for to keep the ball rolling to set the stage for a stock offering, which occurred in March 1969.